 Don’t Use Pimsleur While Driving

-Learning a foreign language is supposed to enhance your life, not make you have a car wreck.
+Learning a foreign language is supposed to enhance your life, not cause you to have a car wreck.
 Studying any foreign language while you are driving is a bad idea.

 In order to learn well, your attention needs to be on the language, and in order to drive safely, your attention needs to be on your driving.
 You can’t do both.
 Get someone else to drive while you study.

 It’s always great if you can figure out how to do two useful things at the same time, like learning a foreign language and exercising.
-This is an area where the audio nature of Pimsleur is great.
-Just remember to take your headphones off when you are crossing busy streets and you should be able to exercise and study a language at the same time.
+This is an area where the audio platform of Pimsleur is beneficial.
+Just remember to take your headphones off when you are crossing busy streets, and you should be able to exercise and study a language at the same time.

 I usually listened to a Pimsleur lesson three to four times before I was ready to go to the next lesson.
 You should plan on listening to each lesson several times.

-If you like to study while walking or jogging, you may be interested to know that Language101.com runs on iPhones, iPads, and Androids.
+If you like to study while walking or jogging, you may be interested to know that Language101.com runs on iPhones, iPads, and Android devices.
 I found that I could get a lot of valuable exercise and language study at the same time while walking back and forth in my house with an iPad.
-Don’t use Language101.com to study while walking outdoors because you are more likely to trip and fall.
+Don’t use Language101.com to study while walking outdoors, because you are likely to trip and fall.